foundation-model-stack/aiu-fms-testing-utils/scripts/README_drive_paged_program.md

 - programs: \?:0\,\<8192

-  Will match any one program with any batch size (all batch sizes >=0) and sequence lengths upto 8192.
+  Will match any one program that can be executed with prompts of any batch size (all batch sizes >=0) and sequence lengths upto 8192.

   Example command:
   ```